genomicsclass/leanpub/manuscript/crossvalidation.md

 ![Misclassification error versus number of neighbors when we use five dimensions instead of 2.](images/R/crossvalidation-tmp-misclassification_error2-1.png)

 Important note: we applied `cmdscale` to the entire dataset to create a smaller one for illustration purposes.
-However, in a real machine learning application, all transformations of the data must be applied separately on the test and training dataset.
+However, in a real machine learning application, this may result in an underestimation of test set error for small sample sizes, where dimension reduction using the unlabeled full dataset gives a boost in performance.
+A safer choice would have been to transform the data separately for each fold, by calculating a rotation and dimension reduction using the training set only and applying this to the test set.